JohnDCode/JohnDCode.github.io/_posts/2025-07-27-Options-Pricer.md

 ### Conclusion

-Altogether, I am rather satisifed with this project.
+Altogether, I am satisfied with this project.
 However, I did not fulfill my original goal of including support for the Black-Scholes model.
 As such, in the future I plan to add the following features:

 - Black-Scholes Model
 - Automatic and Manual European Options